-Recall that a verb is the part of speech that shows an action or describes a state of being.
-Depending on whether you're describing an action that is taking place in the present, future, or past, that verb is going to change to match the tense.
+A verb is the part of speech that shows action or describes a state of being.
+Depending on whether you're describing an action that is taking place in the present, future, or past, that verb is going to change to match tense.

-→ EXAMPLE "She walks" is happening now.
-That means it's a present tense verb, indicating that something is happening in the present.
+ightarrow EXAMPLE "She walks" is happening now.
+That means it's a present tense verb, which indicates that something is happening in the present.